loveencounterflow/coffeelibre/README.md

 ### Why?

-It so happened that a while ago i had a fancy idea how to catalogue components of Chinese characters in a tree-like fashion; all i wanted was a software that would be more amenable to try out this idea than a pure text format (which i had tried).
+A while ago i had a fancy idea how to catalogue components of Chinese characters in a tree-like fashion; all i wanted was a software that would be more amenable to try out this idea than a pure text format (which i had tried).
 I figured that using Unicode box drawing characters as connectors should be good enough to visualize that tree, and that i could repurpose a spreadsheet—basically, a cellular